gggray000/ChatRoom/README.md

 3. Wait for Llama 3.3 new releases, now there's only a 70B version available.

 <h2>Update Log</h2>
+<h3>v0.8.6</h3>
+1. Improved JWT service, now admin and users get tokens from same service but with different flags.<br>
+2. Improved design from admin page, and added the logo to the chat page.
 <h3>v0.8.5</h3>
 Improved JWT service to fix the bug where users with same username cause conflicts.
 Now every user gets his/her own JWT.
 <h3>v0.8.4</h3>